 The town is home to two churches, a history museum, an elementary school, and the Shoreline School District's only high school.
 Its built environment is rural in feeling and small of scale, much of it dating from the late nineteenth century.
 The setting and the simple vernacular architecture lend Tomales a strong sense of place and time.

 The Town Hall serves a wider community of five neighboring villages in Marin and Sonoma counties connected by CA State Highway One: Marshall, Tomales, Dillon Beach, Fallon, and Sonoma County's Valley Ford.

 The Tomales Town Hall is governed by a Board of Trustees made up of members of the community.

 To join the board, a prospective member must first attend two consecutive meetings.
 Following that, the board votes on whether or not to invite that person to join.

 Officers are voted on by the board once a year.

-The current board consists of: Mark Hanreich (president), Venta Leon (vice president), Yola Simon (secretary), Robert Lawson (treasurer), George Magan, Alex Marcotte, and Liz Cunninghame.
+The current board consists of: Yolanda Simon (president), Liz Cunninghame (vice president), Alex Marcotte (secretary), Robert Lawson (treasurer), and George Magan (Rejuvenation Project).
 We welcome new members!

-Meetings of the board are held on the first Wednesday of every month: 8 pm during the summer (April to November).
+Meetings of the board are held on the first Wednesday of every month: 8:00 pm during the spring and summer (April to November).
 We truly love it when people come to our meetings, but they hardly ever do.
 It makes it a lot more fun.